Strappazzon/GRW-GHOST-Buster/.github/README.md

 * **Remember window position**
   * _Disabled by default_
-  * GHOST Buster will remember where the window was located the last time the software was used
+  * The program will remember the window position the last time GHOST Buster was used

 All settings are stored inside `%LOCALAPPDATA%\GHOSTbackup`.